opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 the resulting image is also a part of the pipeline (done with cv::gapi::addWeighted).

-Result of this G-API pipeline bit-exact matches the original one (given the same input image):
+The result of this G-API pipeline bit-exact matches the original one (given the same input image):

 ![Segmentation result with G-API](pics/result.jpg)